jonas-frei/AMRS-exercises/README.md

         `./deploy.sh`

+8. SSH into the target and run the application.

-8. Start working on your own project by modifying the code, creating new blocks and sequences, ...
+9. Start working on your own project by modifying the code, creating new blocks and sequences, ...